 The Physical Faculty for Sentience

-The physical faculty for sentience (blo, Skt. buddhi) or the mighty one (chen-po, Skt. mahat), the boss, is the physical medium through which a person, as passive consciousness, manifests.
+The physical faculty for sentience (blo, Skt. buddhi) or the mighty one (chen-po, Skt. mahat), the boss, is the physical medium through which an individual, as passive consciousness, manifests.

 A “physical faculty” is a form of subtle matter or energy.
 It is not gross matter like some part of a brain is.